Topical Clusters

 1. Click ➕ Add Cluster at top of first column

-3. New cluster appears alphabetically in list
+3. New cluster appears alphabetically in the list

 Adding topics: